Hat guessing number and guaranteed subgraphs: Introduction

 Determining bounds for the hat guessing numbers of large graph classes is a particularly difficult problem.
 Constant upper bounds are known for the hat guessing numbers of graphs belonging to certain restricted graph classes, such as trees \cite{Butler}, graphs of bounded degree \cite{Farnik}, and graphs of bounded treedepth \cite{HeDegeneracy}.
 It has been asked frequently whether the hat guessing number of planar graphs is bounded above by a constant \cite{Jaroslaw, HeWindmill}, and stronger still, whether all $k$-degenerate graphs have hat guessing number bounded above by a function of $k$ \cite{Farnik, HeDegeneracy}.
-While both of these questions are still open, some progress was recently made toward the first question when the author showed that outerplanar graphs have hat guessing number less than $2^{250000}$ and that the more general class of \emph{layered planar graphs} has bounded hat guessing number \cite{PBhats}.
+While both of these questions are still open, some progress was recently made toward the first question when the author \cite{PBhats} showed that outerplanar graphs have hat guessing number less than $2^{250000}$.
+This upper bound for planar graphs has since been dramatically reduced to $40$ by Knierim, Martinsson, and Steiner \cite{Steiner}, who considered the more general class of \emph{strongly degenerate} graphs.

-In this paper, we will present two more graph classes with bounded hat guessing number.
-We will show that those graphs with a certain forbidden tree subgraph also have a constant upper bound for their hat guessing numbers, as do those graphs whose cycles are of bounded length.
-Equivalently, we may say that in a graph family $\mathcal G$ whose members have unbounded hat guessing number, every tree must appear as a subgraph of some graph $G \in \mathcal G$, and for each integer $c \geq 3$, a cycle of length at least $c$ must also appear as a subgraph of some graph $G \in \mathcal G$.
+In this paper, we present two more graph classes with bounded hat guessing number.
+We show that those graphs with a certain forbidden tree subgraph also have a constant upper bound for their hat guessing numbers, as do those graphs whose cycles are of bounded length.
+Equivalently, we may say that in a graph family $\mathcal G$ whose members have unbounded hat guessing number, every tree appears as a subgraph of some graph $G \in \mathcal G$, and for each integer $c \geq 3$, a cycle of length at least $c$ also appears as a subgraph of some graph $G \in \mathcal G$.

-\begin{theorem} Let $T$ be a tree.
-There exists a value $N = N(T)$ such that every graph $G$ with no subgraph isomorphic to $T$ satisfies $\HG(G) \leq N$. \end{theorem}
+\begin{theorem} Let $T$ be a fixed tree.
+Then, there exists a value $N = N(T)$ such that every graph $G$ with no subgraph isomorphic to $T$ satisfies $\HG(G) \leq N$. \end{theorem}

 \begin{theorem} If a graph $G$ has no cycle of length greater than $c$, then

 \end{theorem}